melezhik/outthentic/README.md

 * `--silent`

 Run in silent mode.
 By default strun prints all scenarios output, to disable this choose `--silent` option.

+* `--purge-cache`

+Purge strun cache upon exit.
+By default `--purge-cache` is disabled ( cache remains to allow debugging and trouble shooting)

 * `--match_l`